Sociative case

-In grammar, the sociative case is a grammatical case in the Hungarian, Tamil, and Malayalam languages that can express the person in whose company (cf. Latin socius) an action is carried out, or to any belongings of people which take part in an action (together with their owners).
+In grammar, the sociative case is a grammatical case in Uralic languages such as Finnish and Hungarian; as well as Tamil, and Malayalam languages that can express the person in whose company (cf. Latin socius) an action is carried out, or to any belongings of people which take part in an action (together with their owners).
+In other words, it is a case "that typically marks accompaniment or association."

+In 19th Century textbooks, sociative case is mentioned as having existed in English grammar, but in Modern English language, the speaker must use context to convey the tone of the message of pejorative association, as in the lyrics of Invisible Sun by The Police: "I face the day with my head caved in: Looking like something that the cat brought in."

 Hungarian

-In Hungarian, this case is denoted by the suffixes -stul and -stül, depending on vowel harmony.
+In Hungarian, this case is usually denoted by the suffixes -stul and -stül, depending on vowel harmony; it can also have a -mal ending.
 This case is archaic and nowadays the instrumental-comitative case is usually used instead.
 Nevertheless, it can be used also in modern Hungarian to express a slight pejorative tone against a person.
 Here are a few examples: